airbytehq/airbyte/docs/using-airbyte/workspaces.md

 Airbyte [credits](https://airbyte.com/pricing) are by default assigned per workspace and cannot be transferred between workspaces.
 [Get in touch](https://airbyte.com/company/talk-to-sales) with us if you would like to centralize billing across workspaces.

-### Managing User Access
+## Managing User Roles

-Airbyte offers multiple user roles to enable teams to securely access workskpaces or organizations.
+Airbyte offers multiple user roles to enable teams to securely access workspaces or organizations.
+Some roles are only available to certain products.

 | Role | Cloud | Cloud Teams | Enterprise |
 |---|------|------|------|